 |Indianapolis, IN, Jul 30, 2013

-@@USDA Rural Development Area Guaranteed Rural Housing Specialist Vince Maloney will be serving in an important leadership capacity during the coming year.
-Vince was elected at the 40th Annual meeting of the National Association of Credit Specialists (NACS) of USDA Rural Development meeting to serve as Zone C Representative for Single Family Housing Committee.
-This will require him to carry NACS concerns to Washington, DC periodically and to participate in the NACS Zone C meeting and the 2014 Annual meeting.
+@@USDA Rural Development Area Specialist Deb Boudreau will be serving in an important leadership capacity during the coming year.
+Deb was elected at the 40th Annual meeting of the National Association of Credit Specialists (NACS) of USDA Rural Development meeting to serve as Zone C Representative for the Community Facilities/Rural Business Programs/Rural Utility Programs Committee.
+This will require her to carry NACS concerns to Washington, DC periodically and to participate in the NACS Zone C meeting and the 2014 Annual meeting.

 The annual meeting of the NACS concluded on June 26, 2013 in San Diego, California.
 NACS is a consultative employee association, organized in 1973, whose purpose is to initiate and promote improvements in the delivery system of Rural Development programs and services to Rural America.
 Throughout the years, NACS has been very successful in this endeavor due to the dedication of its members, as well as its successful consultative relationship with the agency’s administration.

 Deb started her career in 1984 with the Farmers Home Administration in Plymouth, Indiana as a clerk before transferring to RD’s Bloomington, Indiana 2005.
 In Bloomington she managed the USDA Rural Development Service Center and worked in Single Family Housing as a Loan Specialist.
 Today, Deb is a Rural Development Business Program Specialist, President of the Indiana Association of Credit Specialists, and serves as the Federal Women Program Manager for Rural Development located in the Bloomfield Service Center.